David: Narrative

 With the death of Saul's son, the elders of Israel come to Hebron and David is anointed king over all of Israel.
 He conquers Jerusalem, previously a Jebusite stronghold, and makes it his capital.
 He brings the Ark of the Covenant to the city, intending to build a temple for God, but the prophet Nathan forbids it, prophesying that the temple would be built by one of David's sons.
 Nathan also prophesies that God has made a covenant with the house of David stating, "your throne shall be established forever".
 David wins additional victories over the Philistines, Moabites, Edomites, Amalekites, Ammonites and king Hadadezer of Aram-Zobah, after which they become tributaries.
-His fame increase as a result, earning the praise of figures like king Toi of Hamath, Hadadezer's rival.
+His fame increases as a result, earning the praise of figures like King Toi of Hamath, Hadadezer's rival.

 During a siege of the Ammonite capital of Rabbah, David remains in Jerusalem.
 He spies a woman, Bathsheba, bathing and summons her; she becomes pregnant.
-The text in the Bible does not explicitly state whether Bathsheba consented to sex.
-David calls her husband, Uriah the Hittite, back from the battle to rest, hoping that he will go home to his wife and the child will be presumed to be his.
+The text in the Bible does not explicitly state whether Bathsheba consented to sex with David.
+David calls her husband, Uriah the Hittite, back from the battle to rest, hoping that he will go home to have sex with his wife and the child will be presumed to be his.
 Uriah does not visit his wife, however, so David conspires to have him killed in the heat of battle.
 David then marries the widowed Bathsheba.
 In response, Nathan, after trapping the king in his guilt with a parable that actually described his sin in analogy, prophesies the punishment that will fall upon him, stating "the sword shall never depart from your house."
 When David acknowledges that he has sinned, Nathan advises him that his sin is forgiven and he will not die, but the child will.